 PHP follows few rules and maintains its style of coding.
-As there are many coders and developers all over the world, so each of them can follow different coding styles and standards but this would have raised great confusion and difficulty for a developer to understand another developers code.
-It would have been hard to manage and store the code for future reference.
+As there are many developers all over the world, if each of them follows different coding styles and standards this will raise great confusion and difficulty for a developer to understand another developer’s code.
+It will be very hard to manage and store the code for future reference.

-- PHP tags: One must use the PHP standard tags(), rather than the shorthand tags() to delimit the PHP code.
+- PHP tags: One must use the PHP standard tags, rather than the shorthand tags to delimit the PHP code.

 - Use of lower case letters to name the variables.

 - Use of ‘_’ to separate the words in a variable.